ZiauddinMohammad/basic-go-CRUD-sql-service/README.md

 # Run a local sql service in docker before running the application
 cd to root directory of this repo

-docker buid -t my-local-sql .
+docker build -t my-local-sql .

 docker run -d -p 3306:3306 --name mysql-container my-local-sql